prezemyb/DMMS-1/README.md

 ## TemplateDriver application
 A template project of a driver application, marked with "TODO" where the code needs to be modified.

+## Python scripts
+Various scripts for receiving and processing the data forwarded by the Collector application.